Best RX 7900 XTX Graphics Card

 Thermals And Acoustics

-The RX 7900 XTX Red Devil has a pretty thick heatsink, so the temperatures and noise levels are similar to the Sapphire and ASUS cards.
+The RX 7900 XTX Red Devil has a rather massive heatsink, so the temperatures and noise levels are comparable to the Sapphire and ASUS cards.

 With the Silent BIOS, noise levels are around 30 dBA, and 32 dBA with the typical BIOS.
 The temperature average is in the 60-65 degrees Celsius range.